mmbman/Katagiri/1988-10-15-Blue-Cliff-Record-Case-87-Talk-1.md

 > If suddenly he releases an opening upwards, not even the Buddha’s eye could see him; ...

 “He releases an opening upward” – I don’t know, this is a little funny translation.
 Do you understand this?
 “If suddenly he releases an opening upward.”
 I don’t know... kind of, would you say, a single path, moving towards the truth.
 That [is the meaning of] “upward”.
-“Downward” means to descend to the human world, that is downward.
+“Downward” means to descend to the human world; that is “downward”.

 So there are two ways for human life: it must be based on going upward and going downward. *Upward* means seeking constantly for the truth; going up.
 And *downward* means even if you seek for the truth through the practice, if your life is not rooted in the human world it doesn’t make sense, so you have to come back to human world, you have to live with all beings.
 Those are the two types.